storacha/specs/w3-ipni.md

     Alice->>ipni: query (CID)
 ```

-Invoke it with the CID for an [inclusion-claim] that associates a CAR CID wth [MultihashIndexSorted CARv2 Index] CID.
+Invoke it with the CID for an [inclusion claim] that associates a CAR CID wth [MultihashIndexSorted CARv2 Index] CID.

 :::info
 Other CAR index forms may be supported in the future.
 A more convenient external CAR index format would provide the offset byte and block byteLength for a multihash from the start of the CAR file.